Small crack in pipeline may have delayed oil spill detection

 The cause of the spill is under investigation by numerous agencies as the cleanup continues along miles of shoreline on the Orange County coast south of the ports of Los Angeles and Long Beach.

-The Coast Guard is investigating whether a ship’s anchor might have hooked and bent the pipeline.
-Amplify has said publicly that no more than 126,000 gallons (477,000 liters) leaked.
-But it also told federal investigators the total amount may only be 29,400 gallons (111,300 liters).
+The Coast Guard on Thursday said it is investigating the incident with other agencies as a “major marine casualty” due to the potential involvement of a vessel and damages exceeding $500,000.
+It said they will determine if criminal charges, civil penalties or new laws or regulations are needed.

-Officials said Wednesday they were investigating whether a ship waiting to offload its cargo might have had something to do with the leak.
-Coast Guard investigators boarded the massive German-flagged container ship Rotterdam Express to determine if it was involved in the spill.
+Investigators are looking into whether a ship waiting to offload its cargo snagged and bent the pipeline with its anchor.

+Coast Guard investigators boarded the massive German-flagged container ship Rotterdam Express on Wednesday to determine if it was involved in the spill.
 The Rotterdam was the ship anchored closest to the pipeline last week.

 Hapag-Lloyd, the shipping company that operates the vessel, confirmed Thursday that investigators boarded the ship while it was docked at the Port of Oakland in San Francisco Bay.
 The Coast Guard interviewed the captain and crew and was provided access to the logbook showing the ship’s locations, according to Nils Haupt, a spokesman at Hapag-Lloyd’s headquarters in Hamburg, Germany.